All About Insomnia: Causes, Effects and Treatment

-Arthritis, diabetes, heart disease, Parkinson’s, thyroid problems, acid reflux, Alzheimer’s cause certain effects in your body that will help prevent you from getting sleep.
-Whether it is due to pain, the difficulty breathing, having hormonal changes, or at the central nervous system level.
+Arthritis, diabetes, heart disease, Parkinson’s disease, thyroid problems, acid reflux and Alzheimer’s disease cause certain effects in your body that will prevent you from getting sleep.
+Whether it’s due to pain, difficulty breathing, hormonal changes, or at the central nervous system level.

 Medications like anti-depressants, allergy or high blood pressure pills can affect your sleep.
 They sometimes contain caffeine and other stimulants that will cause you to have insomnia.

 - Manage your problems, worries, and anxieties.
-Try not to let these things flourish when it is time to go to bed.
-Sometimes you cannot prevent it because it is part of your personality, but try to make sure that these anxieties don’t happen as strongly when you lay down.
+Try not to let these things flourish when it’s time to go to bed.
+Sometimes you cannot prevent it because it’s part of your personality, but try to make sure that these anxieties don’t happen as strongly when you lay down.

 - Always go to bed at the same time.

 - Avoid heavy dinners.
-At the end of dinner, include a chamomile or passionflower infusion, which are ideal for getting some rest.
-If you do it continuously, you body will become accustomed to it and it will be easier to go to sleep with the help of these infusions.
+At the end of dinner, include a chamomile or passionflower infusion.
+Both are ideal for getting some rest.
+If you do it continuously, you body will become accustomed to it and it will be easier to go to sleep.

 - Avoid going to bed with your laptop or phone.
 Stop using them two hours before going to sleep.
-If you don’t they will activate and excite your brain, which will prevent you from resting.
+If you don’t, they’ll activate and excite your brain, which will prevent you from resting.

 - Before going to bed, take a bath with hot water or a relaxing shower.

-- Try not to take naps during the day.
-Play a sport.
-In this way, you will be more tired at the end of the day and will want to close your eyes and find relief in your bed.
+- Try not to take naps during the day and play a sport.
+This way, you’ll be more tired at the end of the day and will want to close your eyes and find relief in your bed.